 Each screen has a list of search parameters so that you can adjust your search to match our crawlers’:

 Incognito mode: On/Off

 Logged in: Yes/No

-Double checking ranking data with this Chrome Extension removes the 2 main reasons you could find differences between what you see in your browser and what you see in SEOmonitor:
+Double-checking ranking data with this Chrome Extension removes the two main reasons for which you could find differences between what you see in your browser and what you see in SEOmonitor:

-Once the extension is installed in Chrome a “Rank Discrepancy Checker” button appears in any Google Search (SERP) performed.
+Once you install the SERP Discrepancy Checker Chrome extension, the “Rank Discrepancy Checker” button becomes available in any Google Search (SERP) performed.

 On the left, it keeps the current Google search (SERP), highlighting the search parameters.

 On the right, it provides an interface that allows you to select if you want to compare it with an on-demand search performed by the crawler in real-time, or with today's SERP, extracted by our crawlers within the past 24h.

 The options only appear if the searched keyword is a tracked keyword in the last accessed campaign in SEOmonitor (and you need to be logged in).
 After the selection, the SEOmonitor SERP is loaded on the right, for you to compare them.